Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 The sender and receiver have buffers to store packets.
 On the sender, latency is the time that SRT holds a packet to give it a chance to be delivered successfully while maintaining the rate of the sender at the receiver.
-The effect of latency is minimal on the sender, where it is used in the context of dropping packets if an ACK is missing or late.
-It‘s much clearer on the receiver side.
+If an ACK is missing or late for the configured latency, the packet is dropped from the sender buffer.
+The packet can be retransmitted, while the packet exists in the buffer for the latency window.
+On the receiver, a packet delivered to an application from a buffer after latency time passed, to recover from a potential packet loss.

 Latency is a value specified in milliseconds, which can cover hundreds or even thousands of packets at high bitrate.
-Latency can be thought of as a window that slides over time, during which a number of activities take place.
+Latency can be thought of as a window that slides over time, during which a number of activities take place, such as report of ACKs({{packet-acks}}) or NAKs({{packet-naks}}).
+Latency is configured through capability exchange during extended handshake process between initiator and responder.
+The handshake extension({{handshake-extension}}) has receiver and sender TsbPd Delay information in milliseconds.
+The maximum value of latencies from initiator and responder will be established.

 ## Timestamp Based Packet Delivery